kjansson/minipot/README.md

 WIP

+Minipot is a minimalistic SSH honeypot

+# How does it work?
-Minipot is a fake SSH server front which allows entry randomly, and lets an (assumed) attacker have access to an isolated container.
+Minipot is a fake SSH server which accepts any user/password combination on random authentication attempts.
+When a user is "authenticated", a container (with no network connection by default) is started just for this session.
+The attacker is presented with a fake prompt, and input/output is forwarded to and from the container.
+The session will timeout after a period of no input, or after a certain amount of time since session start, to not keep containers hanging around forever.
-User input and file system changes are logged.
+All authentication attempts, user input and file system changes are logged.

 # Requirements
 * Docker engine running